 It gets sticky if you want to change that though.
 You'll find yourself hiring a developer to write custom code for your flow.
 If it breaks, you're left with that sticky mess on your hands.
 You're potentially spending lots of time, money, and headaches trying to fix something that shouldn't be that complicated in the first place.

 If you have a custom flow in mind, that's fine too.
-No coding required to make that happen.
+No coding is required to make that happen.
 You'll just use the power of tagging to control access.

 Our LMS features run deep.
-You can also setup a custom flow with prerequisites, required completion before moving on, and detailed progress tracking that your users can see.
+You can also set up a custom flow with prerequisites, required completion before moving on, and detailed progress tracking that your users can see.